palpratik56/MASET-Net/README.md

-# **MASET: Multi-scale Attention-based Segmentation Transformer for Medical Image Analysis**
+# **MASET-Net: Enhancing Medical Image Segmentation with Multi-level Attention and Transformer-based Convolutional Neural Networks**

 ## **Datasets**
 The following datasets are used to evaluate the performance of the MASET framework::